My Favorite Biography October 6, 2012

 When I finally read the entire book I was 25 years of age.
 The same age as William Borden when he died.
 How could one young man, who only lived 25 years on this earth, be so fully given to God that we were still reading about him over 100 years later?

-Borden was born November 1, 1887 to a very wealthy family.
+Borden was born on November 1, 1887, to a very wealthy family.
 He traveled the world and received the very best education.
 Yet the defining moment of his short life came when he yielded all to Christ to become a missionary to the Muslims in China.
-While studying language in Cairo, Egypt, Borden was taken seriously ill and died.
+While studying language in Cairo, Egypt, Borden became seriously ill and died.

-In the flyleaf of Borden’s Bible would be found three distinct entries: NO RESERVE.
+In the flyleaf of Borden’s Bible were three distinct entries: NO RESERVE.
 NO RETREAT.
 NO REGRETS.
 This young man discovered the way to make his life count for eternity – to give it to God.

 While at Yale, Borden adopted two college mottos.
 The first was placed in his room: “Wherewithal shall a young man cleanse his way? by taking heed thereto according to thy word.”
-Ps.
-119:9.
-The second was written on the fly-leaf of his New Testament: “Thy word have I hid in my heart that I might not sin against thee.”
-Ps.
-119:11.
+Psalm 119:9.
+Then he wrote the second on the fly-leaf of his New Testament: “Thy word have I hid in my heart that I might not sin against thee.”
+Psalm 119:11.

 While the world lamented a wasted life from their perspective, Borden had lived to invest in eternity.
 In an obscure place in Cairo, Egypt there is a simple grave marking the place where Borden was buried.
 His epitaph says it all: “Apart from Christ, there is no explanation of such a life.”

 There is so much more in this powerful biography by Mrs. Howard Taylor.
-Pastor Sexton had Crown Christian Publications to reprint Borden of Yale this year.
-It is the newest of the “Crown Christian Classics” series and is very well done.
+Pastor Sexton had Crown Christian Publications reprint Borden of Yale in “Crown Christian Classics” this year.
 A few days ago I sent a new copy to the man who gave me my first.
 I would like to give it to you as a recommendation and pray that you will find as much profit from it as I have.
 “My favorite” is usually the thing I am studying or reading at the time, but this book has continued to help me long past my 25th birthday.
-God help us all to make our life count.
+God help us all to make our lives count.
 Help us to remember that only a life of NO RESERVE and NO RETREAT can be a life of NO REGRETS.

 Post Author